bombasticSlacks/Aspirant/Game/Example-Gear.md

 #### Complex Instrument
 *Size 3 Cost 30*
 A musical tool of complex design.
 Complex instruments are expensive and produce nuanced and complex sounds.
-A complex instrument provides a +2 to [Perform](Perform) checks to use it, assuming you are trained.
+A complex instrument provides a +2 to [Confidence](Communication#Confidence) checks to use it, assuming you are trained.

 > Examples would include: Bagpipes, Dulcimer, Lute, Viol.